 Grades: Students' scores or grades should not be displayed publicly.
 Even with names obscured, numeric student identifiers such as student ID numbers and SSNs are considered personally identifiable information and must not be posted publicly.
-Using directory information, such as birth date, to post grades, is not permissible because a student's grade would be linked to information that could reasonably be known by others.
-Grades, transcripts or degree audits reviewed for purposes of advisement should not be placed in plain view in open mail boxes located in public places.
+Using directory information, such as birth date, to post grades is not permissible because a student's grade would be linked to information that could reasonably be known by others.
+Grades, transcripts or degree audits reviewed for purposes of advisement should not be placed in plain view in open mailboxes located in public places.

 Papers: Graded papers or tests should not be left unattended on a desk in plain view in a public area nor should students sort through them in order to retrieve their own work.
 This includes graded items left outside of offices that the public can access.

-Athletes: The education records of student athletes are protected by FERPA.
-Without a signed consent form, educational records may not be publicly disclosed such as on a published team roster.
+Athletes: The education records of student-athletes are protected by FERPA.
+Without a signed consent form, educational records& may not be publicly disclosed such as on a published team roster.
 Members of the athletic staff including coaches are named as school officials and have the right to access their athletes' educational records that pertain to athletic eligibility.

 Class Rosters/Grades Sheets: These and other reports should be handled in a confidential manner and the information contained on them should not be redisclosed to third parties.
 The "class roster" link on your Workday Teaching dashboard indicates when a student has electronically signed a FERPA waiver inside of Workday to grant access to "Allowed Third-Party Users".
-Drilling through the name of the third-party gives you more inofrmation about them such as their relationship to the student, contact information, and what type of records the student granted permission for them to access.
+Drilling through the name of the third-party gives you more information about them such as their relationship to the student, contact information, and what type of records the student granted permission for them to access.

 Parents: The University may disclose information contained in a student's education record if the parent claims the student as “dependent” as defined by the Internal Revenue Code of 1954, Section 152.
 Students can authorize any individual to have access to their educational record by signing a FERPA release to parents.